Cortellucci Vaughan Hospital: Development

 In March 2014, Infrastructure Ontario and Mackenzie Health began a request for qualification for the construction project, stating that the primary criteria were "construction capability, experience and financial capacity to deliver a project of this size and scope".
 This resulted in three consortia being shortlisted as bidders for the project.
 At a news conference held on 29 June 2015, Vaughan councillors and provincial ministers announced that the request for proposals had been initiated, requesting bid submissions from the shortlisted consortia.
 Two final bids, from Hospital Infrastructure Partners and Plenary Health, were evaluated, and one chosen to build the hospital starting in mid 2016.
 The $1.3 billion contract was awarded to the Plenary Health bid in 2016, consisting of developer Plenary Group Canada, architecture firm Stantec Architects, planning and design company RTKL, design-build and construction management company PCL Constructors, facility management company Johnson Controls Canada, and RBC Capital Markets.

 In 2014, the city of Vaughan spent $27 million for two phases of development, the first for site earthworks and site access modifications to Canada's Wonderland, the second for site stormwater management, sanitary works, water servicing, storm works, and roadworks on Jane Street.

-In late 2015, the city of Vaughan refined details to enter into a memorandum of understanding with Mackenzie Health for the construction and operation of a pedestrian walkway from Mackenzie Vaughan Hospital to a transit terminal being developed on the south side of Major Mackenzie Drive, adjacent to Canada's Wonderland.
-It was built on the grade separated eastern underpass connecting the hospital lands to Canada's Wonderland, and is a dedicated accessible pedestrian and cycling walkway.
-The transit terminal is used for services by York Region Transit (including Viva Silver), GO Transit, and other operators.
+In late 2015, the city of Vaughan refined details to enter into a memorandum of understanding with Mackenzie Health for the construction and operation of a pedestrian walkway under Major Mackenzie Drive from the future hospital to a transit terminal being developed on the south side of the street adjacent to Canada's Wonderland.
+It was built by reconstructing an existing underpass originally built for vehicular access to the theme park, and is fully accessible.
+The transit terminal, named the Major Mackenzie West Terminal, opened on November 6, 2022, and is served by York Region Transit and GO Transit buses.

-A groundbreaking ceremony was held on 25 October 2016.
+The groundbreaking ceremony for the hospital was held on October 25, 2016.

 Opening

-On 16 June 2020, the unopened Mackenzie Vaughan Hospital was renamed the Cortellucci Vaughan Hospital in recognition of the $40 million donation from the Cortellucci family.
+On 16 June 2020, the unopened Mackenzie Vaughan Hospital was renamed the "Cortellucci Vaughan Hospital" in recognition of the $40 million donation from the Cortellucci family.

 Construction of the hospital was completed in September 2020.
 On 18 January 2021, Premier Doug Ford announced that the hospital would open on 7 February to provide a total of 185 beds, including over 35 critical care beds and 150 general medicine beds, to support COVID-19 patients from other hospitals and alleviate hospital capacity pressures due to the pandemic in Ontario.
 It opened on 7 February with 42 patients on its first day.
 The emergency department was not open at that time.

 As of April 2021, it was the only health care facility in Canada exclusively attending to COVID-19 patients.
 By 6 June 2021, it had tended to 514 patients transferred from other Ontario hospitals.

 It opened as a full service hospital on 6 June 2021, with the Magna Emergency room opening at 10:00 that morning.